Jeff Segal: United SportsCar Championship

 Segal won the 2014 24 Hours of Daytona in the No. 555 Level 5 Motorsports Ferrari 458 Italia GT3 with co-drivers Scott Tucker, Townsend Bell, Bill Sweedler and Alessandro Pier Guidi, despite the car having initially been handed a penalty for late-race avoidable contact.
 IMSA reversed the call more than four hours after the race, declaring the No. 555 car the winners in GTD.

+In 2016, Segal won the 12 Hours of Sebring in GT Daytona with Scuderia Corsa, having qualified the Ferrari 488 GT3 on class pole.
+That June, he won the GTE Am class at the 2016 24 Hours of Le Mans, sharing the Scuderia Corsa Ferrari 458 Italia with Townsend Bell and Bill Sweedler in the team's second Le Mans appearance.

-He will switch to Michael Shank Racing in 2017, where he will drive an Acura NSX GT3.
+Segal would switch to Michael Shank Racing in 2017, where he drove an Acura NSX GT3.
+He has since made starts with AIM Vasser Sullivan, finishing second in GTD at the 2019 24 Hours of Daytona, and with TR3 Racing in 2022.

+Driver coaching

+Alongside his racing career, Segal has worked as a driver coach, including with drivers in Ferrari Challenge and SRO SprintX competition.
+In 2015, he opened GPX Lab, a Miami-based driver development facility built around racing simulators.

 Personal life

-Segal is a graduate of the University of Miami with a degree in Business Administration, specializing in Entrepreneurship.
-He is fluent in French and proficient in Spanish and enjoys biking and shifterkart racing in his free time.
+Segal is fluent in French and proficient in Spanish and enjoys biking and shifterkart racing in his free time.